University railway station (England): Services

-The station is served by West Midlands Trains with local Transport for West Midlands branded "Cross-City" services, operated using Electric multiple units (EMUs) until September 2024 and currently by EMUs.
+The station is served by West Midlands Trains with local Transport for West Midlands branded "Cross-City" services, operated using EMUs.

 West Midlands Railway's longer-distance services to are operated using diesel multiple units (DMUs) and CrossCountry services to and are operated by DMUs.

 University station is the sixth busiest station in the Transport for West Midlands region in terms of passenger numbers, and the busiest without a direct link to London.
-Just under four million passenger journeys were made to and from the station in the periods 2018–19 and 2019–20.
+In both 2018–19 and 2019–20, passenger journeys to and from the station were just under four million.

+The station is a penalty fare station for West Midlands Railway passengers without valid tickets, but not for CrossCountry passengers.

 The typical off-peak weekday service, in trains per hour (tph) is:

 Platform 1 (Northbound)

 All services from Platform 1 stop at with an average journey time of around 7 minutes.